ruess/edd-prevent-eu-checkout/README.md

 ### Why do I care if someone's from the EU? ###

 On the 1st of January 2015, the VAT place of supply rules will change and make it a legal requirement that you charge VAT on a product sold to someone, based on the country where the buyer is.
 This means you will have to be registered for VAT in that country.
-There are 28 countries in the EU with 75 rates of VAT, so seller of digital products would need to be registered in every country where someone buys their products.
+There are 28 countries in the EU with 75 rates of VAT, however under a special provision for non-EU businesses, a *non-EU* firm need register in only one EU country.

 It's currently unknown if this applies to US based business or not.
 One argument is that it shouldn't, since we're not in the bloody EU.
 The other is that it does because the US agreed to a 1998 OECD agreement, we're in trouble too.